Compressed-air car: Engineair Pty Ltd

 Engineair is an Australian company.
 It produced prototypes of small vehicles using a rotary air engine designed by Angelo Di Pietro.
 The company is seeking commercial partners to utilise its engine.

 Peugeot/Citroën

 Peugeot and Citroën announced that they intended to build a car using compressed air as an energy source.
 However, it utilizes a hybrid system.
-A gasoline engine propels the car over 70 km/h or when the compressed air tank has been depleted.
+A gasoline engine propels the car more than 70 km/h or when the compressed air tank has been depleted.

-In January 2015, there was disappointing news from France: PSA Peugeot Citroën has put an indefinite hold on the development of its promising-sounding Hybrid Air powertrain, apparently because the company has been unable to find a development partner willing to split the huge costs of engineering the system.
+In January 2015, there was disappointing news from France: PSA Peugeot Citroën has delayed indefinitely the development of its promising-seeming Hybrid Air powertrain, apparently because the company has been unable to find a development partner willing to share the huge costs of engineering the system.
 Development costs are estimated to 500 million Euros.
 Production volumes would have to be more than 500,000 cars a year to repay these costs.
 The head of the project left Peugeot in 2014.